openframeworks/ofSite/_documentation/math/ofVec3f.markdown

 _description: _

-Substract a value to x, y and z variables
+Subtract a value to x, y and z variables